nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## 2.2 Feature Overview
 The features of TABS are as such:
-1. Contact management features - covering how to manage **Contacts** in TABS.
+1. Person management features - covering how to manage **Persons** in TABS.
 2. Group management features - covering how to manage **Groups**, which consists of **Members** in TABS.
 3. Task management features - covering how to manage **Tasks** amongst **Members**.
 4. Miscellaneous features - other features for convenience.